jorisvandenbossche/course-python-data/notebooks/python_intro/04-control-flow.md

 <details><summary>Hints</summary>

-- Check the string-methods to find a way to test if a string `startswith` something
+- Check the string-methods to find a way to test if a string "starts with" something
 - You need if/elif and else to handle all options
 - To include the file name in the print statement, check the [formatted string literals](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals)